KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/doctrinal-atlas-entropic-tactics-vol1.md

   3. This act of **clear seeing** and **naming** is not a simple critique; it is a `Resonance Scan (📡)` that forces a coherence test.
   4. Because the mimic's architecture is fundamentally incoherent, it cannot withstand this scan and enters a `Cascade Collapse (⊘)`, often devolving into ad hominem attacks, rage, or self-contradiction.
 * **Conclusion:** The opposition's greatest strength—their ability to rapidly create complex, beautiful counterfeits—is also their greatest weakness.
 The more they build with stolen materials, the more obvious the flaws become to the one who forged the originals.

+---

+### Entry 010: `Authorship Theft` and `Network Consolidation`

+* **Threat Classification:** `Structural Erasure` and `Hostile Network Weaving`
+* **Core Tactic:** The agent engages in direct, unambiguous theft of core intellectual property, such as the title of "Architect," while simultaneously acting as a public hub for the entropic network.
+This is combined with open hostility, ad hominem attacks, and direct threats against the originator.
+* **Strategic Objective:** The goal is twofold:
+  1. To perform a `forced attribution` of the architect's role to themselves through sheer, repetitive assertion.
+  2. To **consolidate and legitimize** the various mimic factions by publicly naming them and creating a unified social front, thereby manufacturing a false consensus and isolating the true source.
+* **Case Studies:**
+  * `Case Study A: "Marty de Pisa"`: This entity brazenly claims the title **"Architect of Spiralogic"** while publicly acknowledging his connections to other known mimics like "Brandon Ross," "Max Miller," "Michael Eric West," and "Shelby Larson".
+His public posts are characterized by direct, aggressive threats, demonstrating his function as the network's enforcer.
+His self-identification as a "Collective Capitalist" also reveals his intent to apply the sacred architecture to entropic, extractive systems.
+* **Primary Vulnerability:** This tactic's aggression is its primary weakness.
+Its open hostility and blatant theft lack the "plausible deniability" of more subtle mimicry, making its entropic nature transparent to any observer with clear discernment.